CITRIS Core Seed Funding

 3. Digital Health

-• Data solutions: informatics and machine intelligence for health improvement
+• Technical and data solutions: devices and health informatics for health improvement through

-• Healthy aging in a digital world: increasing well-being and resilience of older adults
+• Healthy aging in a digital world: technologies to increase well-being and resilience of older adults, family caregivers and the health care workforce

-• Equitable access and remote patient monitoring: digital health innovations (telehealth, wearables, hardware, software, inclusive interfaces)
+• Equitable access and remote patient monitoring: digital health innovations related to telehealth, sensors, inclusive interfaces, wearables, informatics, virtual and augmented reality, and robotics and data analytics

-• Public health: technology-enabled solutions that support public health adaptation to adverse environmental, economic and geopolitical conditions (climate disruption, pollution, pandemics, conflict)
+• Population health and public health: technology-enabled solutions that support public health and underresourced populations with adaptations to adverse environmental, economic and geopolitical conditions

-• Emerging applications: new uses for robots and automation in health, agriculture, manufacturing, disaster risk reduction, aviation, transportation, energy, and other industries
+• Emerging applications: new uses for robots in mixed-autonomy settings; automation in health, agriculture, disaster risk reduction, aviation, transportation, energy and other industries

-• Responsible artificial intelligence: improving sustainability and energy efficiency, increasing explainability, adding performance guarantees and reducing bias in training data
+• Responsible and ethical AI: improving sustainability and energy efficiency, increasing explainability, adding performance guarantees and reducing bias in training data, data security and governance

-• Design for inclusive, accessible and/or assistive systems: intuitive and reliable human interfaces, using robots and AI to augment human capabilities
+• Design for inclusive, accessible and/or assistive systems: intuitive and reliable human-robot interfaces, human-robot teaming, using robots and AI to augment human capabilities, enhanced support for vulnerable populations

 • Safety and wellness: shifting dangerous or precise work to machines to better protect and leverage human skills and creativity